Get people’s feedback on how to improve the justice system & what innovation works

 When we ask people for short feedback on our new technology offerings, service designs, or information design, we use an evaluation instrument that we’ve created.
 It’s a short survey evaluation that incorporates assessments from established survey instruments to evaluate software’s usability, to get citizens’ feedback on government services, and to assess people’s sense of procedural justice and dignity while using an offering.

 For each of these questions, we use a Likert scale, of 0 (Disagree Strongly) to 7 (Agree Strongly).

-- I felt that I was understood using the tablet’s translations.
+I felt that I was understood using the [design name].

-In addition, you might give the group a ‘persona card’, so they know whose point of view they are looking at the ranking through.
+While testing out a new website, guide, hotline, app, or service, you can use persona task cards to help different team members experience this innovation from a different perspective.
+You can give your tester a ‘persona card’, so they know whose point of view they are looking at the ranking through.